 The expansion module Drakar och Demoner Expert from 1985 was a revamp of the rules, a variant of the rules, but changed the system from percentile dice to a system using mostly only d20.
-Since these "Expert" rules was what most modules were written for before the 4th edition in 1991, it is considered as an RPG in its own right.
+Since these 'Expert' rules was what most modules were written for before the fourth edition in 1991, it is considered as a role-playing game in its own right.

 In 1991, for the fourth edition, the Expert rules were integrated in the base rules and a bit expanded, thus separating the system from Basic Roleplaying.